Bankers Compliance Group | The Banking Community's Foremost Resource For Legal Services | BCG

 Aldrich & Bonnefin* also provides legal and regulatory support in connection with all areas of banking operations and financial technology (fintech) services.
 We advise clients regarding regulatory compliance issues involving banking operations, including Regulations DD, CC and E, and prepare customer-facing account disclosures, account agreements and other documentation related to banking operations.
 The firm's unique involvement in “on-the-spot” telephone support to clients for immediate preventive advice provides reduced risk and promotes early resolution of operations claims and disputes.

-As the law firm previously reported to BCG Members, the CFPB’s Section 1071 Small Business Lending Data Collection (SBLDC) Rule (codified in 12 FR Part 1002, Subpart B) has recently come under serious scrutiny.
-Not only has the rule survived various legal challenges, the compliance dates for the SBLDC Rule were recently delayed by the CFPB in June 2025, and it’s expected that the CFPB will substantially revise the rule.
-Now, consumer advocacy groups have sued the CFPB to implement the SBLDC Rule.
+As the law firm previously reported to BCG Members, the CFPB’s Section 1071 Small Business Lending Data Collection (SBLDC) Rule (codified in 12 FR Part 1002, Subpart B) has survived various legal challenges by trade associations and lenders.
+However, the SBLDC Rule came under fire again in 2025, this time from the CFPB itself.
+Additionally, the CFPB has recently issued a new final rule completing revamping the SBLDC Rule and further extending the rule’s compliance dates.
 Read more.

 * Janet Bonnefin has retired from the firm.